 - No preference is accorded to an applicant by reason of a parent's position or length of employment.

 - Consideration for all awards is based on the applicant's academic record, activities and leadership abilities.
-Extra consideration is given to applicants pursing science, technology, engineering or mathematics (STEM) fields of study.
+Extra consideration is given to applicants pursuing science, technology, engineering or mathematics (STEM) fields of study.

 - Instructions are provided on each form.